eclipse-cdt-cloud/vscode-trace-extension/README.md

 ### Debugging the extension

-It is straightforward to debug the code of the vscode extension itself (the code in `vscode-trace-extension`) by just putting breakpoints in vscode and running the extension with `f5`.
+It is straightforward to debug the code of the VSCode extension itself (the code in `vscode-trace-extension`) by just putting breakpoints in VSCode and running the extension with `f5`.

 The react-app is another matter.
-The panel is a webview that is running in its own context, so current vscode does not have access to it. _(Patches welcome!)_
+The panel is a webview that is running in its own context, so current VSCode does not have access to it. _(Patches welcome!)_

 Each panel is its own small web application, so to debug, while in the context of the webview, press `ctrl-shift-p` and enter the command `Developer: Open Webview Developer Tools`.
 This will open the developer tools.
 The code is in the `Sources` tab of the developer tools window that opens.